Metastatic or locoregional recurrent anal cancer

 Project summary

-To summarise, the QLQ-ANL27 is a HRQoL instrument for assessing the acute and long-term sequelae of anal cancer treated with CRT.
-The QLQ-ANL27 is usable, reliable, valid, acceptable across different geographical regions and has been translated into 16 languages.
+The QLQ-ANL27 is a HRQoL instrument for assessing the acute and long-term sequelae of anal cancer treated with chemotherapy and radiotherapy (CRT).
+The QLQ-ANL27 is usable, reliable, valid and acceptable across different geographical regions and has been translated into 16 languages.

-We have now started work involving patients with metastatic or locoregional recurrent anal cancer with the following objectives:
+We have now started work involving patients with metastatic or recurrent/persistent anal cancer with the following objectives:

 1. Identify the HRQoL issues of importance and relevance to patients with metastatic anal cancer or those with extensive local or locoregional recurrence treated with systemic therapies.